-Bad reviews are inevitable and it’s no use dreading them.
-Negative reviews can actually lead to positive experiences for you and your professional services firm.
-Much like in your personal life, no one is going to agree with everything you say, but you can’t let it keep you silent, interfere with your marketing or send you over the edge.
-If one of your visitors has a negative experience and posts a comment for the entire world to see, what do you do?
+Bad reviews are inevitable, and it’s no use dreading them.
+Negative thoughts can lead to positive experiences for you and your professional services firm.
+Much like in your personal life, no one will agree with everything you say, but you can’t let it keep you silent, interfere with your marketing or send you over the edge.
+What do you do if one of your visitors has a negative experience and posts a comment for the entire world to see?
 You start by personalizing a well-thought response; boilerplate responses will not work here.
-It does not take too long to demonstrate good will and respond in a professional manner.
+It does not take too long to demonstrate goodwill and respond professionally.

 Engagement marketing is different from direct response marketing in that it’s about creating relationships with future professional services clients.
-It’s inbound marketing that enables your audience to interact with your firm in their preferred manner.
+Inbound marketing enables your audience to interact with your firm in their preferred manner.
 It also expands your avenues to communicate versions of your marketing messages.